See the full PDF sample here.

 It’s important to note that there are many different valid methods for arriving at various astrology calculations, including the Zodiac (Sidereal or Tropical), system of houses used, method of progressing the houses in the case of progressions, use of current or birth location for certain forecasting techniques, and many more.
 It’s rare that an astrology software program is making wrong calculations.
 Typically, discrepancies have to do with different systems and not about one or the other being “wrong.”
 When the Ascendant differs, it’s usually about an ambiguous time zone since we must use the time zone that was in effect at the time of birth and historical time zone information is not perfect.
 It is simply not true that any one particular software program has every historical time zone correct, although many efforts are made to get them right.

-If you receive unexpected results, please send an email to Kristen who can look into the matter and explain the reasons for it, such as an ambiguous time zone or a particular calculation method.
+If you receive unexpected results, please send us an email at firstname.lastname@example.org so we can look into the matter and explain the reasons for it, such as an ambiguous time zone or a particular calculation method.
 It’s important to provide as many details as possible.

 WHY IS THE DATE OF MY SOLAR RETURN NOT THE SAME AS MY BIRTHDAY?